kwebio/kweb-docs/intro.rst

 Coders work hard to try to make the website appear like a single piece of software to the website visitor, but this requires a lot of hidden complexity.

-Kweb allows you to write your entire app as a single piece of software.
-It does this by moving as much of the business logic to the server as possible, leaving a simple but powerful interface to the web browser.
+Kweb let's you write your entire app as a single piece of software.
+It does this by moving as much of the logic to the server as possible, leaving a simple but powerful interface to the web browser.
 This allows you to build beautiful responsive website much more quickly.

 It's written in `Kotlin <https://kotlinlang.org/>`_, a modern powerful programming language that is rapidly growing